Tawe/tawe/README.md

 ## 🧭 About Me

-I'm **John Munn** — a systems thinker, full-stack dev, and team builder with a love for clean code, chaotic good energy, and meaningful collaboration.
+I'm **John Munn** — a systems thinker, full-stack builder, and creative leader who turns complexity into clarity.

+With over 20 years in software development, I’ve built scalable platforms, mentored engineering teams, and helped organizations evolve their technical vision.
+I believe leadership is as much about listening and alignment as it is about architecture and execution.

+Currently at **resulta**, I focus on building systems that empower people — from high-performing dev teams to platforms designed for growth.
-I currently work at **resulta**.
-I also write, mentor, and build things that last.
+I also write, mentor, and design fantasy stories that explore real-world leadership challenges.

+> *“Build systems that outlast people, and people who outgrow systems.”*

 ---